shaswot-utokyo/torchboard_cartpole/README.md

 # torchboard_cartpole
-Testing torchboard with cartpole
+Testing tensorboard with cartpole on Pytorch 1.1
-Pytorch 1.1